Skip to content

 Rendering of the universe at less than a billion years old.
 Image via NASA.

-The book’s forward is written by Nobel prize winner and physicist Robert Wilson, and around 30 other scientists, from a variety of fields, contributed to the book, which also delves briefly into the historical, philosophical and moral evidence for the existence of God, as well as taking a detailed look at the miracle of Fatima.
+The book’s foreword is written by Nobel prize winner and physicist Robert Wilson, and around 30 other scientists, from a variety of fields, contributed to the book, which also delves briefly into the historical, philosophical and moral evidence for the existence of God, as well as taking a detailed look at the miracle of Fatima.

 An English translation of the book is in the works now, and is expected to be published by early 2025.